ineffablep/react-schema-form/lib/README.md

-# react-schema-form
+# react-json-schema-form

-`npm install react-schema-form`
+`npm install react-json-schema-form`

 This library constructs React elements from JSON by mapping JSON definitions to React components that you expose.